habibcomsats/NVFlare/docs/user_guide/application.rst

 .. _application:

 ########################
-NVIDIA FLARE Application
+[BLINDED] FLARE Application
 ########################

-The NVIDIA FLARE application defines how the server and client should run.
+The [BLINDED] FLARE application defines how the server and client should run.
 Note that in the scope of one job, each site will only run one application.

 The structure of the app folder needs to be::